getreu/tp-note/doc/source/tp-note--manpage.md

 > tp-note "20200306-Favorite Readings--Note.md"
 ```

-_tp-note_ opens the file in an editor.
+_tp-note_ opens the file in an text editor.
 Now the note-taker decides to update
-the title in the note's YAML metadata section from
+the title in the note's YAML metadata section from '`title: "Favorite
-'`title: "Favorite Readings"`' to '`title: "Introduction to bookkeeping"`'.
+Readings"`' to '`title: "Introduction to bookkeeping"`'.
+After closing the text
-After closing the editor the filename is automatically updated to:
+editor the filename is automatically updated to:

     "20200306-Introduction to bookkeeping--Note.md"